tombotXL/tomordonez.github.io-src/content/best-time-to-run-according-to-science.md

 For each state I created vectors with the names of counties.
 I visualized the vectors into a table and then created a filter for the specific county.

-Finally, I plotted Time vs Sample Measurement.
+Finally, I plotted `Time vs Sample Measurement`.

 I suffered a little bit making these plots, as noted below.

+## Plotting Workflow

 For example, look at the plotting workflow for Miami.